 Good family traditions bind families together and build warm memories.
 These family traditions can be part of their education, as well.

-* Our home has a wood burning stove with a catalytic converter for cleaner burning.
+Our home has a wood burning stove with a catalytic converter for cleaner burning.
 We gather and make sure we have enough wood available for power outages and "hygge" evenings.
+We have a good stash and we also harvested pine from a neighbor's trees that were cut down months ago.
+They are stacked and seasoning.

-* We also celebrate Thanksgiving Day!!!
+We also celebrate Thanksgiving Day!!!
 As we cook and prepare, the children are learning many lost arts and doing in context, living math as they work through the recipes.
+This year, it may be just a few of us.
+However, even so, we will still work together.

 What are your fall family traditions and how do you incorporate your traditions to enrich your homeschool learning?